mdrakibulislam-zero/WebCounterApp/README.md

 ## Web Counter App:
 This is a simple counter app based on Web which made with HTML, CSS and JavaScript.
-It's able count number positive and negative both.
+It's able count positive and negative both types of number.

 ## Outcome: